MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 tags: Teams Retrospectives
 category: General
 ---
 Over the years having been involved with and having observed a number of development teams, one of the most vital activities I have found a team should do is retrospect **reguarly**.

-A pattern I have observed in organizations and teams that are moving from a hierarchical or 'traditional' structure to a more collaborative structure is they **forget** the retrospective.
+A concerning pattern that I have observed in organizations and teams that are moving from a hierarchical or 'traditional' structure to a more collaborative structure is they **forget** the retrospective.

 Why this is I'm not sure?
 I'm not sure - I suspect it is because stand-up's and so forth can be mapped closely to more traditional meetings whereas retrospectives are a totally new type of meeting.